d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 # Introduction to Gaussian Processes

 In many cases, machine learning amounts to estimating parameters from data.
 These parameters are often numerous and  relatively uninterpretable --- such as the weights of a neural network.
 Gaussian processes, by contrast, provide a mechanism for directly reasoning about the high-level properties of functions that could fit our data.
-For example, we may have a sense of whether the functions that fit our data are quickly varying, periodic, involve conditional independencies, or translation invariance.
+For example, we may have a sense of whether these functions are quickly varying, periodic, involve conditional independencies, or translation invariance.
 Gaussian processes enable us to easily incorporate these properties into our model, by directly specifying a Gaussian distribution over the function values that could fit our data.

 Let's get a feel for how Gaussian processes operate, by starting with some examples.